Magnet-Games/DynaScript/README.md

 DynaScript is a JS library designed to simplify Graphics, Game Dev, DOM, and events.
 With DynaScript, you can make more interactive or **Dynamic** web apps.

-DynaScript id simalar to jQuery and React, but there is some differences
+DynaScript is similar to jQuery and React, but there is some differences

 jQuery Differences: